Colin Jackson: Media career

 Jackson, who is of Jamaican descent, was the subject of an episode of the BBC TV genealogy series Who Do You Think You Are?, broadcast in the UK on 20 September 2006.
 Genetic tests showed his ancestry to be 55% African, 7% Native American (believed to be from Jamaican Maroon ancestry on his father's side), and 38% European.
 His mother was born in Panama, the daughter of Richard Augustus Packer and Gladys McGowan Campbell.
 Gladys Campbell was from Jamaica, the daughter of a Scottish man Duncan Campbell and his housemaid Albertina Wallace.

-In March 2007 Jackson starred as the 'hidden celebrity' in an episode of the award-winning CBBC gameshow Hider in the House, hosted by JK and Joel.
+In March 2007 Jackson starred as the 'hidden celebrity' in an episode of the award-winning CBBC gameshow Hider in the House, hosted by Jason King and Joel Ross.

 In 2008, Jackson co-hosted, with Louise Minchin, the Sunday morning show Sunday Life on BBC One.

-Colin Jackson appeared in the BBC One documentary The Making of Me on 31 July 2008, which attempted to find out what had made him such a talented athlete.
-A sample of his leg muscle showed that he had 25% super-fast twitch fibres, when all previous athletes tested had only 2%.
-Family support was also thought to have been highly significant.
-Jamaicans are notable for the high level of support and encouragement they give their children in the area of sports.
-One clip showed a stadium in Jamaica with 30,000 people cheering on children taking part in an average school sports meet.
-Supporters included their peers, who seemed happy to cheer on their classmates who were 'good at sports'.
-Although Jackson was brought up in the UK, he remembers his parents cheering on Don Quarrie in the 1976 Olympics, inspiring him to want to 'be like that'.
+Jackson appeared in the BBC One documentary The Making of Me on 31 July 2008 which attempted to find out what had made him such a talented athlete.
+A sample of his leg muscle showed that he had 25% super-fast twitch fibres when all previous athletes tested had only 2%.
+Although Jackson was brought up in the UK, he remembers his parents cheering on Don Quarrie to a silver medal at the 1976 Olympics and believes that influenced his career.

 In 2009 Jackson shared his writing tips on the adult learning website "BBC raw words".
-He features in a comedy short with Nina Wadia, Rowland Rivron and Anneka Rice about structuring a story, and also shares his writing tips gained from writing Life's New Hurdles.
+He features in a comedy short with Nina Wadia, Rowland Rivron and Anneka Rice about structuring a story; he also shares his tips gained from writing Life's New Hurdles.

-In July 2010, Jackson was a competitor on the BBC television programme Celebrity MasterChef.
+In 2010, Jackson was a competitor on the BBC television programme Celebrity MasterChef.
+He appeared in the second heat and, together with Christine Hamilton, progressed to the quarter-final.
+He reached Knockout Week but lost out to Hamilton and Neil Stuke in the first episode.

 In 2012 Jackson made a cameo appearance as himself in an episode of the UK TV comedy drama Stella.

-In 2015, he starred in the historical experience 24 Hours in the Past.
+In February 2015, Jackson was announced as one of six celebrities taking part in the historical experience 24 Hours in the Past.
+The four-part series was broadcast on BBC One in April and May of the same year.

-In February 2019 Jackson was inaugurated as a Chancellor of Wrexham Glyndwr University, after being awarded with an Honorary Fellowship in 2016 for his contribution to sport.
+Jackson's podcast, titled Rethinking Our Responsibility For Our Health, was first broadcast on 24 June 2020.

 Strictly Come Dancing

-In 2005, he appeared as one of the celebrity contestants on the BBC TV series Strictly Come Dancing, where he came second with his dance partner Erin Boag, just losing out to cricketer Darren Gough.
-In 2006 Jackson became the first competitor who had not won the main series to win the Strictly Come Dancing Christmas Special.
+In 2005, Jackson appeared as one of the celebrity contestants on the BBC TV series Strictly Come Dancing.
+He came second with his dance partner Erin Boag, just losing out to cricketer Darren Gough.

+A year later, he won the Strictly Come Dancing Christmas Special, becoming the first competitor who had not won the main series to win a Christmas edition.

+In November 2017, Jackson was announced as one of the contestants for that year's Strictly Come Dancing Christmas Special.
+He partnered Amy Dowden and danced the rumba to Run by Leona Lewis, however the glitterball was won by Katie Derham and Brendan Cole.